 Other than California’s Consumer Privacy Act of 2018 (yet to be implemented), such legislation is still nonexistent in the US.
 According to specialists, the lack of appropriate action in response to the equally gigantic Equifax leak in 2017 demonstrates that this type of problem tends to recur.
 And companies must not simply wait for a regulation before they take responsibility for their clients’ data.

 The use of appropriate tools for detecting code and other types of leakage on a platform such as GitHub is indispensable for companies that want to be proactive in identifying and removing these threats.
 Regardless of legislation, preventing a breach from being exposed for months demonstrates real concern for your customer’s journey in the online environment.

 At Axur, our robots are at work 24/7 to prevent any kind of wrongful exposure of a brand’s data.
-With Data Leakage Discovery, you can see and request removal of all trademark infringements and data leaks in places like GitHub, using Axur One (a simple and intuitive platform).
+With our solution for Programmming Code, you can see and request removal of all trademark infringements and data leaks in places like GitHub, using Axur One (a simple and intuitive platform).
 It will save you from future headaches.